calacademy-research/eDNA_blast/README.md

 Now, we need to patch dbcAmplicons (to deal with bc1 '+' bc2 format).
 Make these changes manually or use the files in ./dbcAmplicons_changes.
 Note that in either case, the source code may have since evolved, so check to ensure that there aren't any conflicts.

+Note that in the this repository, these files exist with the edits already made.
+Look in dbcAmpliconsChanges at the top level of this repository.

 Edit the file dbcAmplicons/sequenceReads.py.
 Change line 351 (may be slightly off if there are new versions) from:
 ```